B-Hensley/tryhack3m-bricks-heist/documentation.md

               - This also confirmed that the ubuntu.service process was affiliated with the suspicious process, giving me the answer for question three.

 - Using the head command, I also was able to find an ID.
 I thought it might have been encoded, so I used Google to find a website to quickly decode it.

     - I was able to find a website called CyberChef.
 I copied and pasted the ID into the input and hit the magic wand since I wasn't sure exactly what it was             encoded using.

       - At the bottom of the output box, there was a counter to see how many characters were in the output.
 The output was 85 characters long.

-          - Since it's an ID for a Bitcoin Miner, I searched on Google to see how long Bitcoin Wallet addresses are, the results said
+          - Since it's an ID for a Bitcoin Miner, I searched on Google to see how long Bitcoin wallet addresses are, the results said they are between 26 and 35                 characters.

+              - I decided to put the decoded ID into nano to try different combinations.
+The string of characters was odd, so I couldn't break it into 2 even                       strings.

+              - I realized it was almost the same string of characters, one just had an extra character.
+I copied the shorter string and pasted it into a website                   I found using Google to check the status of Bitcoin wallets.

+  ## Step 5: Investigating the BTC Address

+  - The website confirmed the address as a Bitcoin Wallet and also showed the transaction logs, giving me the answer for question five in this room,                   bc1qyk79fcp9hd5kreprce89tkh4wrtl8avtl67qa.

+  - This wallet had 8 transactions listed.

+  - Received 15.53073303 BTC.

+  - Sent 15.53073303 BTC.

+  - This wallet has moved a total volume of 31.06146606 BTC.

+  - The current value of the wallet is 0 BTC.

+      - I used Google to search for the BTC wallet address that this wallet received money from to see if anything would come up.

+      - A few different websites popped up, I decided to click one and do a little reading.

+          - This wallet is currently under sanctions for being connected to the LockBit ransomware.
+This gave me my final answer for this room.